New! Interested in participating in the Hemp Indoor Growing Trial? Check out the Hemp Indoor Growing Trial information

 Please note that the fees charged will only cover THC testing for one composite sample taken to represent the entire licensed crop.
 Licensees that wish to have individual growing areas or varieties tested separately will be responsible for paying any additional laboratory costs.

-Availability of hemp seed is a major challenge to potential growers of industrial hemp.
-While Maine law allows for the planting of industrial hemp, and the 2018 Farm Bill removes hemp (any part of the plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis) from the controlled substances list, it remains unclear how the interstate and international movement of industrial hemp seed will be regulated by the US Drug Enforcement Administration, US Department of Agriculture or other federal agencies.
+Availability of hemp seed is a major challenge to potential growers.
+While Maine law allows for the planting of hemp, and the 2018 Farm Bill removes hemp (any part of the plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis) from the controlled substances list, it remains unclear how the interstate and international movement of hemp seed will be regulated by the US Drug Enforcement Administration, US Department of Agriculture or other federal agencies.

 Certified Seed Source

 Maine law requires that hemp be planted using a certified seed source.
 The hemp rule (Chapter 274) defines a certified seed source as one that is certified according to AOSCA (Association of Seed Certifying Agencies) or other approved standards and comes from plants that were tested during the active growing season and found to produce hemp with 0.3% THC content or less.